 Analysis of development patterns of developing economies.
 The broadest area of inquiry in economics, development economics studies economic, social, cultural, and political perspectives.
 Open to economics majors and minors only or with permission of instructor.
-Fulfills global perspectives requirement.
 (GP)

 Seminar In Economic Policy (2, 3)